mulka/ploverwiki/Glossary.md

 stroke-heavy theory.
 It is recommended to start learning with Plover theory, and you will likely learn what style you like and you can always switch later.
 Mirabai uses the Plover dictionary professionally.

+#### Untranslate

+When writing in stenography, your strokes map to translations.
+E.g. `KAT → cat`.
+However, if a stroke is not in your dictionary, the raw form will be outputted instead.
+This is called an untranslate.
+For example, if your dictionary doesn't have `KAT`, Plover will simply output `KAT`.

 #### Word Boundary